 Registration is open for the 2019 Bogus 50/50.
 Click here to register.

 Saturday, October 3, 2020

 50K 6 am start

 The 50 Mile course winds it's way from the lower foothills up to Bogus Basin and back using some of the most beautiful trails in the state.
-The 50 Mile has an elevation gain of approximately 8382 feet.
+The 50 Mile has an elevation gain of approximately 10,919 feet.
 Click here to see the written course directions and here to see the course profile.
 Click here to see the Aid Station and drop bag locations for the 50 Miile.
-Just a fair warning....the 50 Mile race is about 2.5 miles long, making it approximately 52.5 miles so be prepared.
 The 50 Mile has 2 cutoffs, they are both hard cutoffs.
-The first is at Mile 28-Simplot Lodge Aid Station at 1PM and the 2nd is at Mile 46-8th Street/Motorcyle Parking Aid Station at 5PM.
+The first is approx mile 29.5-Simplot Lodge Aid Station at 1PM and the 2nd is at Mile 47-8th Street/Motorcyle Parking Aid Station at 5PM.

 A portion of the proceeds will benefit the Ridge to Rivers Trail System to help maintain the spectacular trails in the Boise foothills.
 No Refunds.
 You can sell or transfer your bib, just send an email to the Race Director.

 The Pulse Running and Fitness Shop operates under a Special Use Permit on the Boise National Forest under the USDA